themouette/rantanplan/README.markdown

 To run a project test suite in development mode, go to the project directory and run `npm test -- --watch --notify --coverage`

+## TODO

+* move to an electron application in order to ease deployment
+* Improve the style
+* Separate the `src/components/Metrics` into smaller, easy to maintain components
+* Move the data formatting logic from `src/components/Dashboard` to rendering components.
+It will allow to change widgets styles to draw user attention on problems.